punnam14/LunaWeb_app/README.txt

 Internet connection to load external resources like Bootstrap, Google Fonts, and jQuery.

-the main page redirects you to the clothing, ceramics and candles page it also has links to favorites, sign in and shopping bag page
+the main page redirects you to the clothing, ceramics and candles page it also has links to favorites, shopping bag page and a settings dropdown which allows the user to sign in or logout.

 Clothing
 Features include